bl-sdk/oak-mod-manager/Readme.md

    python -c 'import requests'
    ```

-   If not running on Windows, make sure `msiextract` is also on your PATH.
-This is typically part
+   If cross compiling, and not using one of the dev containers, make sure `msiextract` is also on
-   of an `msitools` package.
+   your PATH.
+This is typically part of an `msitools` package.
    ```sh
    apt install msitools # Or equivalent msiextract --version
    ```

-   See the explicit python [readme](https://github.com/bl-sdk/common_cmake/blob/master/explicit_python/Readme.md)
-   for a few extra details.

 3. Choose a preset, and run CMake.
 Most IDEs will be able to do this for you,
    ```